 There are two components to a Medical Savings Account Plan:

-- A high-deductible Medicare Advantage Plan: Medicare Advantage (Part C) plans are sold by private insurance companies as an alternative to traditional Medicare.
+- A high-deductible Medicare Advantage Plan: Medicare Advantage plans are sold as an alternative to traditional Medicare.
 All Medicare Advantage plans offer Medicare Parts A and B benefits.
 But with a high deductible plan, you must pay the deductible amount yourself before Medicare begins to pay.
 Once you reach your deductible, Medicare pays all your covered costs.

 - A Medical Savings Account: Each year, Medicare will deposit a specified amount of money into your Medical Savings Account.
 If you use this money for expenses covered by Medicare, the money you spend will count toward your deductible.

-However, as of 2019 Medicare Advantage enrollees have another chance each year to either switch back to Original Medicare or change to a different Medicare Advantage plan.
-With the return of the Medicare Open Enrollment Period, which is between January 1st and March 31st, enrollees who are unhappy with their Medicare Advantage plan can do something about it.
+Medicare Advantage enrollees can switch back to Original Medicare or a different Medicare Advantage plan.
+The Medicare Advantage Open Enrollment Period runs annually between January 1st and March 31st.
+Enrollees who are unhappy with their Medicare Advantage plan can do something about it.

-Setting Up and Using a Medical Savings Account
+How to Set Up and Use Medical Savings Account

-- If you use the MSA to pay medical expenses covered by Medicare, such as hospital bills, tests, or the cost of seeing a specialist, then the money you spend counts toward your annual MSA plan deductible.
+- If you use the MSA to pay medical expenses covered by Medicare, such as hospital bills, tests, or a specialist; then, the money you spend counts toward your annual MSA plan deductible.

-- You use the MSA to pay for healthcare expenses that aren’t covered by Medicare, such as getting a filling at the dentist, then the money you spend will not count toward your deductible.
+- You use the MSA to pay for healthcare expenses that aren’t covered by Medicare, such as the dentist; then, the money you spend will not count toward your deductible.

-- If you use the MSA to pay for something else, such as a car repair, you will pay a penalty plus you will pay taxes on the money you used.
+- If you use the MSA to pay for something else, such as a car repair, you’ll pay a penalty plus taxes on the money used.

 Costs for a Medical Savings Account Plan